 That’s why we made sure this bangle is carefully crafted in a style that incorporates the many interpretations of the Agadez symbol in such a manner so as to capture the diverse array of contexts and aesthetics within the cross’ history.

 This agadez cross bangle is also delicately decorated with designs that best exemplify its historical beauty and significance.
 We make sure to take care in the attention to details, so you can be sure you’re getting the best possible realization of the symbol’s promise.
 This bangle comes included with a certificate of authenticity to show proof of ownership and quality.

-With this Agadez cross bangle you will also receive a digital certificate of authenticity, a suede pouch, refined case in leather for holding and for protection.
+With this Agadez cross bangle you will also receive a digital certificate of authenticity and a suede pouch for holding and for protection.
 We will also include a cleaning cloth made of 100% cotton; perfect for cleaning this jewellery without leaving scratches or wear marks.